 The UK formally left the European Union (EU) on 31 January 2020.
-This will be followed by a transition period, which will last until 31 December 2020.
-During this transition period, all EU rules and regulations will continue to apply to the UK.
+This was followed by a transition period, which will last until 31 December 2020.
+During this transition period, all EU rules and regulations continue to apply to the UK.
 Therefore, during the transition period, Danske Bank, C&I will continue to offer the same banking- and investment services to our C&I customers as we do today, in, to and from the UK.

 How is Danske Bank connected to the UK?

 Danske Bank is a Nordic bank licensed in Denmark and operating in the UK under our EU banking license (EU passport).
 We offer banking- and investment services to UK C&I customers either from our UK entities (London Branch and Northern Bank) or as cross-border services from our EU entities, mainly from Denmark, Sweden, Norway, Finland or Ireland.
 We also provide financial services from UK to our mainly Nordic market customers.

 What has happened after Brexit Day (31 January 2020)?

 Since Brexit Day, the EU and the UK have been negotiating the details of their future relationship.
 We are currently still awaiting the outcome of these negotiations.
 We are currently preparing for additional UK license after the end of the transition period, so we can continue to serve our customers without disruption to the extent possible.